Welcome to Rustic Pathways’ Student Travel In Australia!

 We have deep roots within student travel in Australia.
 This has led to valuable partnerships and extensive local knowledge.
 Because of this, our domestic programs are truly unique.
 We have offices and bases near both Melbourne and Brisbane.

 In addition to our school group tours, we offer open enrolment programs for high school students.
-Check out our Rustic Trips, Summer Sessions and Pathfinders programs.
+Check out our Rustic Trips, Summer Sessions and Schoolies Reimagined.
 We also offer customised itineraries for private groups and families throughout the year.
 Our country director and managers have all travelled widely throughout this country.
 This has contributed to a deep knowledge of its people and environments.
 They use this knowledge to create incredible experiences for our students.

 Click on any section to scroll directly to it.